-I am very excited to begin in the role of Principal for this amazing school community.
-I truly believe that student success is best achieved when we work as a team.
-The team members here at the school will be utilizing research based best practices and student data to help each child reach their potential.
-I ask for your support as part of the team by sending your child to school each day, and helping them to connect their classroom learning with the real life experiences.
+The team members here at the school will be utilizing evidence based best practices and student data to help each student reach their potential.
+I ask for your support as part of the team by sending your student to school each day, and helping them to connect their classroom learning with the real life experiences.
 You can do this by encouraging reading for pleasure, discussing their school activities and sharing your use of skills in your work and homelife.
 Other ways to strengthen the connection between home and school are to attend special events, join the Parent Teacher Organization or volunteer.

 Communication is a vital part of fostering a positive and effective home-school connection.
-On a regular basis you will receive newsletters.
+Each week you will receive updates via the Husky Herald sent directly to your email.
 You may also receive individual electronic reports that will address academic concerns, unmet behavior expectations and commendations.
 Please also know we welcome communication from home via emails or phone calls should questions or concerns arise.

 This handbook is to be used as a guide to HES and the ConVal School District.
 It outlines policies and procedures that govern how our school operates and functions.
-Please take your time to familiarize yourself and your child with its contents.
+Please take your time to familiarize yourself and your student with its contents.
 After reviewing the information presented in this handbook, please contact the office if you have further questions.
-I look forward to working with you and your child to foster an engaging, enriching and successful school year.